The Tombs of Atuan

-The Tombs of Atuan was well received when it was published, with critics commenting favorably on the character of Tenar, Le Guin's writing, and her "sensitive" portrayal of cultural differences between the Kargish people and the people of the rest of Earthsea.
-The story received praise for its exploration of religious themes and ethical questions.
+The Tombs of Atuan was well received when published, with critics commenting favorably on the character of Tenar, Le Guin's writing, and her "sensitive" portrayal of cultural differences between the Kargish people and those of the rest of Earthsea.
+The story also received praise for its exploration of religious themes and ethical questions.
 Le Guin's treatment of gender was criticized by several scholars, who stated that she had created a female protagonist, but within a male-dominated framework.
 Nonetheless, the novel has been described by scholars and commentators as "beautifully written", and a "significant exploration of womanhood".